 When respondents were asked about the obstacles to delivering projects, financial obstacles were the most common followed by public opposition and shortcomings in decision making.

-African construction markets, largest and fastest growing markets
+African construction markets, largest and fastest growing markets business figures - notably Elon Musk and Richard Branson - highlights the potential for attracting private enterprise.

 Source: AECOM Future of Infrastructure, 2018